ying-tang/help-documentation/_gettingstarted/Cloud_Images_Provided_by_IBM2.md

     **Note:** The default `userid` for the Linux images provided by IBM is **ibmcloud**.

   * View the VNC console of the instance by clicking on the instance name in the IBM Blue Box Cloud OpenStack dashboard, and then click on the **Console** tab.
 The VNC console connects you with HTTPS.

-  *
-  NOTE: To be able to log in via the console to a new Linux instance as `ibmcloud` user, you must have specified a password in the Customization Script during provisioning.
+  **NOTE:** To be able to log in via the console to a new Linux instance as `ibmcloud` user, you must have specified a password in the Customization Script during provisioning.

 * **For Windows instances**
-Connect to your instance through Remote Desktop or VNC. **You need to use the userid and password specified in the Customization Script during VM provisioning**.
-On your first login, a prompt displays requesting that you change your password.
+Connect to your instance through Remote Desktop or VNC. **You'll need to use the `userid` and `password` specified in the Customization Script during VM provisioning**.
+On your first login, a prompt appears, requesting that you change your password.
+Please do.

   * Use your favorite Remote Desktop client to connect.
   * View the VNC console of the instance by clicking on the instance name in IBM Blue Box Cloud OpenStack dashboard, and then click on the **console** tab.
 The VNC console connects you with HTTPS.

 ## **6. Image update**
-When there is a notification from Blue Box operations that cloud images are updated, you can deactivate the existing image and re-create a new image using the download URL you obtained from Box Panel for the updated image.
+When you receive a notification from IBM Blue Box operations that the cloud images are updated, you can deactivate the existing image and re-create a new image using the download URL you obtained from Box Panel for the updated image.

 **Using the OpenStack Command Line Client to deactivate the existing image**
 1. Get the existing image id